RJWoodhead/Relay2Tetris/ZuseAdder.md

 I only ran into this error because I fully populated the board to test out the subtract function, and then removed the activation relays to configure the board for use in my prototype ALU.

-I have also incorporated the lessons from the War on Voltage Drop into the Revision 2.0 design.

-This board has been manufactured and tested.
+I then incorporated the lessons from the War on Voltage Drop, resulting in the Rev 3.0 design.
+The one mistake I've noticed so far is a missing mounting hole in the top-right corner.
+This has been corrected in the Gerber files.

-# Board Availability

-Because of the minimum quantity requirements of the board manufacturer, I have extra Revision 1.0 and 2.0 boards that I don't need.
-If you want one, email me at trebor@animeigo.com and you can have one for cost+shipping. $10 gets you a board, shipped anywhere in the USA, while supplies last.

 # Resources